utkuokur/Hypergraph-Programs/README.md

 5- In Example 5, we calculate the first 9 coefficients of the characteristic polynomials of two hypomorphic but not isomorphic hypergraphs.

+6- In Example 6, we calculate the Lagrange polynomial of the hypomorphic but not isomorphic hypergraphs given in the paper "A Family of Nonreconstructible Hypergraphs" by W. L. Kocay.

-The code is written in Sagemath 9.7, which is available in WSL2 (Windows Subsystem for Linux) in Windows 11.
-The third program requires Macaulay 2, a software system for algebraic geometry.
+The code is written in Sagemath 10.1, which is available in WSL2 (Windows Subsystem for Linux) in Windows 11.
+Some of the programs require Macaulay 2, a software system for algebraic geometry.

 Download Sagemath: https://www.sagemath.org/